-1.5 Intentionally Omitted
+1.5 New Firm Eligibility (Intentionally Omitted)

-1.6 Master Agreement/Work Order Solicitation (WOS) Process
+1.6 Master Agreement/WOS Process

-1.6.1 Master Agreements will be executed with each vendor determined by the County to be qualified in any of the community engagement and related services category(ies).
-The execution of a Master Agreement does not guarantee a Contractor any minimum or maximum amount of utilization of services, and may or may not be utilized, at the County's sole discretion.

-1.6.2 Upon the execution of these Master Agreements, the gualified vendors will become County Contractors, and will be added to the pool of qualified vendors to provide as-needed community engagement and related services or partnerships with a service provider as a fiscal sponsor for asneeded community engagement and related services.
-Thereafter, each Department of the County as needed will issue its WOS for specific community engagement and related services projects.
-Each WOS will be issued to those Master Agreement Contractors that gualified for the required community engagement category(ies) and related services.
+- 1.6.1 Master Agreements will be executed with each vendor determined by the County to be qualified in any of the substance use prevention services category(ies) for which a vendor applied.
+The execution of a Master Agreement does not guarantee a contractor any minimum or maximum amount of utilization of services, and may or may not be utilized, at the County's sole discretion. - 1.6.2 Upon the execution of these Master Agreements, the qualified vendors will become County contractors, and will be added to the pool of qualified vendors to provide as-needed substance use prevention services in the category(ies) for which they qualified.
+Thereafter, DPH will issue each WOS for specific substance use prevention services projects on an asneeded basis.
+Each WOS will be issued to only those Master Agreement contractors that qualified for the appropriate substance use prevention services category(ies) based on the specific project solicited.
 The WOS will include a Statement of Work, which shall describe in detail the particular project and the work required for the performance thereof.
-Furthermore, each WOS will describe any additional requirements (e.g. experience) needed by the Master Agreement Contractor for the specific community engagement and related services project, the timeline to complete the project, and the selection process, including whether selection will be based on low bid or proposal.
-Only Master Agreement Contractors will be eligible to submit a bid or proposal in response to a WOS.
+Furthermore, each WOS will describe any additional requirements (e.g. experience) needed by the Master Agreement contractor for the specific substance use prevention services project, the timeline to complete the project, and the selection process including whether based on low bid or proposal.
+Only Master Agreement contractors will be eligible to submit a bid or proposal in response to a WOS.

 Payment for all work shall be issued in accordance with the methodology outlined in the WOS subject to the total maximum amount specified for each individual project.
-Each department will administer and monitor the Master Agreement Work Orders (MAWOs) resulting from its solicitations.